Acce5sDenied/MCBE_Parkour_wiki/README.md

 Features or missing features exclusive to Bedrock edition of Minecraft that does not appear in Java.
 + strafing don't give the 2% boost in acceleration. (ofc) same goes for strafe shifting.
 + no presence of inertia AKA momentum threshold.
 + position is stored in floats.
+This explains many goofy glitches on bedrock.
 + no presence of bursting or shift glitch.
 + shifting would only goes to 0.025 off edge.
 This means rankupping in bedrock sucks!!
 + no air sprint delay. (= java 1.19.4 and +)
 + sprint would cancel after touching a wall BUT only if `inward velocity > a certain number` this number is yet to be defined through my testing.
-+ sprint activation/deactivation is partially determined server-side.
++ sprint deactivation is partially determined server-side.
 + have all-direction joystick controls.
-+ you have 16 b/t speed cap on all axis.(it's the case on +Y but im 95% certain it's for all axis)
++ you have 16 b/t speed cap on all axis.(i did use a tnt cannon to test)
 ``` js
 //so what i mean is
 if (speed > 16) {